U-PROX CLC G80

 Identifiers: Each user in access control systems has a unique code.
 Identifiers can be in the form of plastic cards, key fobs, mobile devices, etc.

-Reader: Devices for reading codes that connect to the controller.
+Reader: Devices for reading codes that connect to the control panel.
 Only U-PROX series readers can be connected to the U-PROX CLC G80.

-PIN Code: A keypad code entered using a reader with an integrated keypad.
+Keypad Code: A keypad code can be entered using a reader with an integrated keypad.

 Doors: The access control point (e.g., door, turnstile, access booth).
 The access point is the logical unit of the access control system.